kokkos/kokkos.github.io/content/community/events/2026-02-25-hpsf-community-summit.md

 Learn more about Kokkos, meet Kokkos developers, share about your experience, join the Kokkos community and more!

-Find out more, register ans submit an abstract at https://events.academiccloud.de/e/hpsfcs26
+Find out more, register and submit an abstract at https://events.academiccloud.de/e/hpsfcs26

 ## Location